 - Unique visits monthly to sites with embedded tweets

 Data provided by Twitter.com

-From some time now, Facebook’s users has been moving away from the younger generation and towards the older demographic of 50-plus years old.
+From some time now, Facebook’s users have been moving away from the younger generation and towards the older demographic of 50-plus years old.
 There can be various explanations for the migration, but it mainly boils down to younger users moving on to the newer trends.
-That doesn’t mean that there aren’t any young users on Facebook, a report says, 18-29 year olds are still very active out there.
+That doesn’t mean that there aren’t any young users on Facebook, a report says, 18-29-year-olds are still very active out there.

 You can do some research to find out your target customers, and use that information to help you decide whether Facebook or Twitter is the best platform to cover them.